cwcromwell/docs/GitTutorial.md

 # Tutorial for Git First-Timers: Clone A Repo And Submit Edits to the WTD Guide

+If you have any trouble following these steps, or if you find errors or omissions, please open an issue.

 ## 1. If you've never downloaded Git, get the latest version:
 https://git-scm.com/downloads